These days, it seems that anyone can run for office to be the United States president.

 A US President With a Criminal Record

 Nothing prevents you from assuming the role if you have a criminal record.
-This is a surprise to some voters who expect their candidates to respect the law and be model citizens.
+This surprises some voters who expect their candidates to respect the law and be model citizens.

-While some voters could overlook some more minor state-level crimes that are inconsequential, more significant federal crimes are another matter.
+While some voters could overlook some minor state-level crimes that are inconsequential, more significant federal crimes may be looked at more harshly by voters during the election.

 The 22nd Amendment on the Maximum Number of Terms in Office